-Let’s face it; there is so much information floating around about SEO, and it can be challenging to understand precisely what it really does.
+With so much information floating around about SEO, it can be challenging to understand what it really does.
 So what is SEO?

 SEO stands for “search engine optimisation.”
-The concept is that if you can optimise your website, you’ll gain valuable traffic that actually converts to sales or brings you new clients.
+The idea is that when you “SEO'” your website properly, Google will favour you and send you the valuable traffic needed to convert sales or bring you new clients.

 The number one aim is to have your website displayed in the “organic searches” as opposed to the paid searches (search engines earn their money through advertising).
 So primarily, SEO is all about trying to get your site on page 1 of the search results without having to pay for it.